The secrets of How to Clean a Grill for the best tasting food and long-life of your grill. Including easy step-by-step instructions.

 A common misconception about a charcoal grill is that the grill doesn't need to be cleaned after each use due to the ash catcher.
 This not only catches ash but also catches food particles.
 If left, this will eventually produce excess smoke and bad flavors in food.
 Umm, no thanks!

-If your barbecue has a painted, nonstick, or aluminum surface, use dishwashing liquid, water, and a plastic scrubber.
+If your barbecue's surface is painted, nonstick, or aluminum, use dishwashing liquid, water, and a plastic scrubber.
 Metal scrubbers will leave unsightly scratches.

 Step 1 - Clean Grates